The Complete Guide to Optimizing Your Content for ChatGPT

 Measuring Your Progress

-- Establish a baseline by prompting ChatGPT with 10–15 relevant queries in your category today
+- Establish a baseline today by prompting with 10–15 real queries from your category.

-- Document whether your brand appears, in what position, and how it’s described
+- Document whether your brand appears, in what position, how accurately, and which sources are cited.

 The brands that are winning in AI search right now are the ones that started measuring six months ago and have been iterating since.
 Start today and you’ll have data to act on by Q3.